-Timing and Upsizing the Deal: Turkish vs. International Practice
+I. Timing and Upsizing the Deal: Turkish vs. International Practice

-The CMB has recently amended the requirement relating to the announcement of the price range initially disclosed in the izahname, the revision of which was not permitted under prior rules unless included in a new izahname filing with the CMB.
-With effect from December 1, 2017, the price range disclosed in the izahname can be decreased through simple and brief public disclosure and need not require a formal amendment to the izahname itself.
-It is advisable to explicitly disclose this new regulatory flexibility and the possibility of a future decrease of the price range in the preliminary IOC and the izahname.
+The CMB has amended the requirement relating to the announcement of the price range initially disclosed in the izahname, the revision of which was not permitted under prior rules unless included in a new izahname filing with the CMB.
+35 The price range disclosed in the izahname can be decreased through simple and brief public disclosure and need not require a formal amendment to the izahname itself.
+36 It is advisable to explicitly disclose this new regulatory flexibility and the possibility of a future decrease of the price range in the preliminary IOC and the izahname.
 Such decrease may occur either before or after commencement of the domestic book-building period.
-We believe that this will give market participants greater flexibility in initially setting the price range for the book-building period and in decreasing such price range, should market conditions demand it.
+This gives market participants greater flexibility in initially setting the price range for the book-building period and in prior to filing, the SEC staff has often permitted such registrants to provide share price information for the home market as of a recent date in lieu of the price range information referred to above.